ssemart/TrendNest/INSTALLATION_GUIDE.md

 - Keep your composer.json and package.json files up to date
 - Regularly update your installation guide if you make changes to the project structure or dependencies installation

+missing the PHP ZIP extension which is required for Composer to download and install packages.
+Here's how to fix this on Windows with XAMPP:

+Enable ZIP Extension in PHP:
+1.Open your php.ini file located at: xamp\php\php.ini
+2.Find the line ;extension=zip (it will be commented out with a semicolon) 3.Remove the semicolon to uncomment it:extension=zip 4.Save the file
+5.Restart Services:
+net stop Apache2.4
+net start Apache2.4
+6.Verify ZIP Extension:
+php -m | findstr zip
+You should see "zip" in the output.
+7.composer clear-cache